Patient Advocacy Organizer – Emeryville or Glendale

 The National Union of Healthcare Workers (NUHW) is searching for a talented, hard-working individual committed to building a powerful and democratic union.
 The successful candidate for this position will be an effective organizer and creative thinker who is resourceful and hard-working.
 They will work as part of a team of researchers, organizers and other staff on ongoing campaigns.
 The work of a Patient Advocacy Organizer is a mixture of organizing, advocacy, and coordination with other staff and external partner organizations to improve care for patients and win justice for healthcare workers.

-NUHW is helping to revitalize the labor movement with its commitment to worker empowerment and democratic ideals.
+The National Union of Healthcare Workers is helping revitalize the labor movement with its commitment to worker empowerment and democratic ideals.

 Founded in 2009, we have grown to represent more than 15,000 mental health clinicians, nurses, nursing assistants, medical technicians, clerks, and service workers.
-NUHW members are leading the fight to improve patient care, raise living standards, and hold healthcare corporations accountable to their staff and the communities they serve.
-NUHW is an independent, member-led union dedicated to improving the lives of healthcare workers and the people we care for.
-We are building a national movement of caregivers to hold healthcare corporations accountable to the public interest and to win affordable, quality healthcare for all.
+NUHW members are leading the fight to improve patient care, raise living standards, hold healthcare corporations accountable to their employees and the communities they serve, and win Medicare for All.
+And NUHW-represented mental health clinicians are powerful advocates for ending the stigma surrounding mental illness and enforcing mental health parity rules so that patients get the treatment they need when they need it.

 - Commitment to fighting for workers’ and patients’ rights, as well as activist experience;

 - Strong computer skills (Microsoft Office and Google Docs) and basic statistical/quantitative skills;

 - BA degree or relevant advocacy and organizing experience;

 - Willingness to work long and sometimes irregular hours;